Gankra/abi-cafe/README.md

 # Adding Tests

+The default suite of tests can be found in `/include/tests/`

-There are two kinds of tests: `.kdl` and `.procgen.kdl`
+There are two kinds of tests: `.kdl` ("normal") and `.procgen.kdl` ("procgen").

 The latter is sugar for the former, where you just define a type with the same name of the file (so `MetersU32.procgen.kdl` is expected to define a type named `MetersU32`), and we generate a battery of types/functions that stress it out.

-Tests are specified as [ron](https://github.com/ron-rs/ron) files in the test/ directory, because it's more compact than JSON, has comments, and is more reliable with large integers.
+Tests are specified as [kdl-script](https://github.com/ron-rs/ron) files in the test/ directory, because it's more compact than JSON, has comments, and is more reliable with large integers.
 Because C is in some sense the "lingua franca" of FFI that everyone has to deal with, we prefer using C types in these definitions.

 You don't need to register the test anywhere, we will just try to parse every file in that directory.